ashish-ror/iincome-expenditure-app/README.md

-# Ophelos - Technical Exercise
+# I&E - Technical Exercise

 It is a web application that helps a customer to submit an I&E statement and calculates their disposable income and I&E rating.